 You'll still need to service your EV regularly, and get an MOT as normal

-EVs need to be serviced and will need an MOT over the same intervals as conventional petrol and diesel cars.
-For servicing, you should check your car manual to see your manufacturer's recommendations – most will be based on time (every year or every other year) or a certain amount of miles between servicing.
+EVs need to be serviced and will need an MOT at the same intervals as conventional petrol and diesel cars.
+For servicing, you should check your car manual to see your manufacturer's recommendations.

 Servicing should be quicker than with petrol or diesel cars, with less to check and generally less to repair.
-However, it might be slightly harder to get the car serviced, as local mechanics might not have familiarity with EVs just yet.
-This could lead to higher costs right now, but the big chains all offer EV services, and smaller garages are training mechanics to deal with EVs, so this shouldn't be an ongoing issue.
+However, it might be slightly harder and more expensive to get these cars serviced in the short term, as mechanics may not be as familiar with EVs just yet, but long term, as the cars become more widespread and knowledge of them grows, this shouldn't be an issue.

 You'll also need an MOT.
 The rules for EVs are exactly the same as those for petrol and diesel cars – so you'll need an annual MOT once the car is more than three years old.
 It shouldn't cost you any more though, as the maximum amount MOT test stations can charge is capped at £54.85.